We'll help you make attendance an academic and financial reality through financial aid planning.

 • GPA or test scores:

-• New Freshmen
+• New First-Year Students

 • Have a high school GPA of 3.25 or greater on a 4.00 scale OR have a test score on a nationally recognized college admissions test (e.g. SAT or ACT) that is above the 75th percentile.
 Columbia College's Office of Admissions does not receive the percentile of your scores.
 You will need to provide this documentation to the financial aid office.
 You may be charged a fee to receive archived SAT/ACT scores.
 Therefore, you may want to first check with your high school to see if they can provide the information.